-With higher-end offerings like junmai daiginjo and junmai ginjo sakes that are best enjoyed chilled, it’s becoming more common to see it served in wine glasses.
+Higher-quality sake like junmai daiginjo and junmai ginjo are best enjoyed chilled.
+For these premium sake varieties, it's becoming more common to see cold sake served in wine glasses.

 How to taste sake

-Sake-tasting is much like wine-tasting, and many of the same “quirks” apply.
+Sake-tasting is much like wine-tasting.
+Many of the same "quirks" apply.

-(It’s very important to learn how to store your sake properly to avoid this.)
+(It's important to learn how to store your sake properly to avoid this.)

 The one exception to this rule is nigori sake.
-This variety is unfiltered and takes on a cloudy appearance.
-(You may even see some remnants of koji rice in there!)
+This sake variety is unfiltered and takes on a cloudy appearance.
+(You may even see some remnants of koji rice floating around the sake bottle.)

 Next, pour in swirl the sake around your glass to allow its unique aromatics to release.
 Place your nose into the glass to get the full olfactory experience.
 You may notice a variety of scents emerging from the glass from fruity and floral to earthy and savory.